TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “USA,” I said.

-She leaned over close to me and whispered, “Both our Presidents are crazy.”
+She leaned close to me and whispered, “Both our Presidents are crazy.”
 I think it was then I knew that I’d be OK in Iran.

 Old town in Yazd, Iran.

 “I tried to quit tour guiding once, but I missed it so much, I went back,” he says with a shrug of helplessness.
-He is in his early 40s and served his compulsory military service during the Iran-Iraq war.
+He is in his early 40s and served compulsory military service during the Iran-Iraq war.
 Iran paid a heavy price during this war.
 It began with an attack by Saddam Hussein in 1980 and lasted until 1988.
 At least half a million died on each side; many more fled homes in the battle zones.

 Sheikh Lotfollah Mosque, Esfahan, Iran.

 He lifted the lid on the white plastic box he had just purchased and began to explain.
-He had bought samples of every sweet, shirini, in the shop.
+He had bought samples of every sweet shirini, in the shop.

 My hope — that the opportunity to travel in Iran would be worth the sacrifice of being locked into an itinerary led by a government-approved guide — turned out to be the same hope held by everyone else in our delegation.
-We were a band of nine independent world travelers forged by necessity into a group.
-And we all felt lucky to be able to make this trip.
+We were a band of nine independent world travelers forged by necessity into a group, and we all felt lucky to be able to make this trip.

-A teahouse in Shiraz
+A teahouse in Shiraz.

 At a teahouse in Shiraz.